 Preparing for admission tests

-The simulation tests available online, as well as any courses and webinars organised by the Universities or by other bodies and organisations, can help prepare for degree programme admission tests.
+The simulation tests available online, as well as any courses organised by the Universities or by other bodies and organisations, can help prepare for degree programme admission tests.

-Some degree programmes, both with open admission and limited enrolment, use the TOLC test run by CISIA, the Consortium of Inter-University Integrated Access Systems, for their admission tests.
+A number of degree programmes use the TOLC tests run by CISIA, the Consortium of Inter-University Integrated Access Systems, as entrance tests.

 Sustainable Agriculture